Towson Tigers football: Division III

 The Tigers, then known as the Towson State Tigers, made one appearance in the Division III playoffs.
-They had a combined record of 2-1.
+They had a combined record of 2–1.

 Division II

 The Tigers, still then known as the Towson State Tigers, made three appearances in the Division II playoffs.
-They had a combined record of 0-3.
+They had a combined record of 1–3.

 Division I-AA/FCS

-The Tigers have made three appearances in the Division I-AA/FCS playoffs.
-They have a combined record of 3-3.
+The Tigers have made three appearances in the NCAA Division I Football Championship Subdivision playoffs.
+They have a combined record of 3–3.